tomdonegan/GoogleHomepage/README.md

-# This is a re-creation of the Google homepage
+# A visual recreation of the google home page.